 Table 17 compares the number of people receiving employment and self-employment income in the EUROMOD input database to corresponding information obtained from the Social Security Agency.
-Figures in the EUROMOD dataset relate to 2007.
+Figures in the EUROMOD dataset relate to 2009.
 No adjustment is made to reflect employment/ self-employment trends in subsequent years.
-The number of persons deriving employment income is higher in the input database compared to the external benchmark, especially in 2009 and 2010.
-The discrepancy may be due either with measurement error in the data or to underreporting of income to the social security authorities, i.e. tax evasion.
-On the contrary, the number of persons deriving self-employment income is well below the external benchmark.
+The number of persons deriving employment income is higher in the input database compared to the external benchmark.
+The discrepancy may be due either to measurement error in the data or to underreporting of income to the social security authorities, i.e. tax evasion.
+On the contrary, the number of persons deriving self-employment income is 10% lower in the dataset compared to the external benchmark.
 To some extent, this is to be expected given the problems of collecting accurate self-employment income information using survey methods.